bring our railway into public ownership

 The history

-Who owns our railway?
+Who currently owns our railway?

 The rail network was carved up and today private train operating companies run 17 franchises across our railway.
 For a set number of years, they’re responsible for running train services covering a certain area, according to a specification set by the government.

 There are lots of different companies running trains on our network in the UK.
 Ironically, many of them are actually state owned companies from other countries which operate as private sector companies here and return a profit back home.
-For example, Arriva is owned by the German government’s national railway company, Deutsche Bahn,and Abellio is owned by the Dutch state
+For example, Arriva is owned by the German government’s national railway company, Deutsche Bahn,and Abellio is owned by the Dutch state.

 The infrastructure itself was originally put under control of privatised ‘Railtrack’ – but after fatal accidents, publicly owned Network Rail took over in 2002.